 “A bridal shower is a time to indulge in all the things the bride loves,” says Alexandria Hammond of Get Plated Catering and Events.
 “There’s going to be fewer people, and it’s more of a casual setting, so have all of your favorite things.”

 Alexandria Hammond owns and operates Washington, D.C.-based catering company Get Plated together with husband and executive chef Keyon Hammond.
 A classically trained French chef, Keyon’s culinary background includes Platinum country clubs and global hotels.

 Beyond serving what you love, what else should you know about bridal shower food and drink?
 Read on for Hammond’s expert tips.

-Keep the time of day in mind.
+Keep the Time of Day in Mind

 Want to serve your favorite comfort foods?
 Talk with your caterer; they’ll know how to up the ante by adding unexpected ingredients.
-“If you want to do tacos, make it the best taco bar that you possibly can,” says Hammond.
+“If you want to do tacos, make it the best taco bar that you possibly can,” explains Hammond.
 “It doesn’t have to be a traditional ground beef; it can be Korean-style short ribs with salsa or pickled veg.
 Making it more personalized will make it more delectable.”

 You’ll also want to have booze-free options on hand.
 “It doesn’t have to be a generic tea,” says Hammond.
 “Something more elevated, like a basil-infused watermelon lemonade, gives an interesting and refreshing taste.”